-At St Luke's Church of England Aided Primary School we understand that it will be more important than ever that our school provide a safe environment, including online.
+At St Luke's CE (A) Primary School, we understand that it is more important than ever that our school provides a safe environment, including online.
 Our school will continue to ensure that appropriate filters and monitoring systems (read guidance on what "appropriate" looks like) are in place to protect children when they are online on our school IT systems or recommended resources.
-Our school will consider who in our institution has the technical knowledge to maintain safe IT arrangements.
-Our school will also consider what our contingency arrangements are if our IT/E-safety staff/e-learning subject team members become unavailable.
-In such a case, additional support will be sort from City of Wolverhampton Council e-Services team, who manage and support IT services within school.
+Our school will consider who in our institution has the technical knowledge to maintain safe IT arrangements, review our e-safety policy, acceptable use of technology and computing policy if required and to communicate any amendments.
+Our school will publish our remote learning provision by the 25th January 2021, we will also consider what our contingency arrangements are if our IT/E-safety staff become unavailable. https://a2b5868e-3e45-4ed6-a06f-7eba9a5d210f.filesusr.com/ugd/e5b70e-64e16c688c4a476e9b45d7e804ad289b.pdf

 The UK Council for Internet Safety provides information to help governing boards and proprietors assure themselves that any new arrangements continue to effectively safeguard children online.

 The UK Safer Internet Centre's professional online safety helpline also provides support for the children's workforce with any online safety issues they face.
 We will also contact out IT provider for assistance if required.